 Step 10.
 Reinstall doors and drawers.
 Most modern hinges can be adjusted if necessary to ensure the doors are hanging properly.

-I see many sets of kitchen cabinets that have been painted previously and the paint is not holding up.
-There are several things that may cause your paint job to not last.
+There are several things that may cause your paint job to not last:

 - Not cleaning and sanding your cabinets properly or thoroughly.
-I can’t stress this step enough.
+We can’t stress this step enough.
 Prep is key to long-term durability.

 - Using a latex paint instead of a urethane enhanced enamel.
-Traditional latex/water based paint will never dry hard enough to withstand constant touch and will become sticky and will eventually start peeling off.
+Traditional latex/water-based paint will never dry hard enough to withstand constant touch, and will become sticky and eventually start to peel off.